Approved by the Energy, Environment, and Water Policy Committee on April 17, 2025

 Policy

-The American Society of Civil Engineers (ASCE) recommends when proposing new regulations, modifying existing regulations, or eliminating existing regulations, regulatory agencies seek consultation from outside independent experts knowledgeable in the technical fields affected by the proposed regulation.
+The American Society of Civil Engineers (ASCE) recommends when proposing new regulations, modifying existing regulations, or eliminating existing regulations, lawmakers and regulatory agencies seek consultation from independent, qualified experts knowledgeable in the technical fields affected by the proposed regulation.

-Furthermore, ASCE encourages its members offer their expertise to regulatory agencies during the proposal of new regulations, modifications of existing regulation, or elimination of existing regulations.
+Furthermore, ASCE encourages its members to offer their expertise to lawmakers and regulatory agencies during the proposal of new regulations, modifications of existing regulations, or elimination of existing regulations.

 Issue

-The number of environmental regulations continues to change, covering a broad spectrum of issues such as air emissions, water quality and disposal of solids and liquids.
+The number of environmental regulations continues to change, covering a broad spectrum of issues such as air quality, water quality, and disposal of solids and liquids.

 Rationale